What is the Septum?

 Why Choose Dr. Reitzen for Deviated Septum Surgery?

 A cosmetic expert with an extensive ENT background, Dr. Shari Reitzen is a double board certified surgeon with the American Board of Otolaryngology – Head and Neck Surgery and the American Board of Facial Plastic and Reconstructive Surgery.
 This combination of experience and skill makes her the ideal choice for deviated septum surgery and rhinoplasty.
 Whether you want one or the other or both, Dr. Reitzen has you covered.
 She believes that patients should be able to breathe without issue; should have a reduction in sinus infections and the need for medications, and that they should look and feel better.
 This is why she strives to provide individualized care and results that are both beautiful and natural, with a focus on restoring optimal function.
-Now with two locations (Tribeca and the Upper East Side), Dr. Reitzen is more accessible than ever.
 If you’re interested in deviated septum surgery, contact us today to set up your consultation.

 FAQ